-Albies hits 2 HRs, Acuña adds shot as Braves top Pirates 6-1
+Albies hits 2 HRs, Acuña adds 15th shot, Braves top Pirates

 Albies added a two-run shot in the fifth as a left-handed hitter.
 He hit another homer, his ninth, from the right side off Sam Howard in the seventh.
 It marked the 14th time in Braves history a player homered from both sides of the plate, including twice by Albies.

 Bryse Wilson (2-2) allowed one run on five hits in 6 2/3 innings, the longest start of his career.
-Wilson, 23, was recalled from Triple-A Gwinnett for his fifth start of the season.

-Freddie Freeman followed Acuña’s homer with a single before stealing second and scoring on Austin Riley’s two-out single.

-Ender Inciarte singled in the second, moved to second when Wilson was hit by a pitch and scored on Freeman’s single for a 3-0 lead.,

 Michael Pérez hit a homer off Wilson in the third.